tobeyadr/mailhawk/readme.txt

 To get started all you need to do is follow these steps:

 1. Install MailHawk on your site!
-2. Connect your WordPress site the the MailHawk service.
+2. Connect your WordPress site to the MailHawk service.
 3. [Pick a plan](https://mailhawk.io/pricing/) that fits your needs.
 4. Configure your DNS records.
 5. Start sending email!